House Approves Spending Bill With $1.6 Billion For Border Wall

-The House has passed a $788 billion spending bill with a $1.6 billion down payment for President Donald Trump’s controversial wall along the US-Mexico border and a major budget increase for the Pentagon, according to Associated Press.
+The House has passed a $788 billion spending bill with a $1.6 billion down payment for President Donald Trump’s controversial wall along the U.S.-Mexico border and a major budget increase for the Pentagon, according to Associated Press.

 The nearly $790 billion package, which passed 235 to 192, would fund several security-related government expenses.
 Five Republicans voted against the measure and five Democrats voted for it.
 However, there will be challenging hurdles ahead as the measure will face more powerful Democratic opposition in the Senate.